caseyezimmerman/frontEndProject/readme.md

 ```

 ## TODO List
+###### Upon user submission, display three different routes with similar distances.
+This will be accomplished  by adjusting the angle of the triangle used to find the points.
 ###### Add in filter mechanism based on crime right to improve user safety.
 ###### Add Google Maps Elevation API to add more hills to the user's run, if desired.
 ###### Add marker animation.